 Notes about this article:

 I was suppose to go to Burning Man that year, but didn’t get all my work done for the newspaper I worked for before the caravan left.
 I took it at as a sign — I wasn’t sure I was up for Burning Man anyway.
 I only had two weeks unpaid leave off a year and really needed to relax.
-I was also worried about being exposed to the elements under the Black Rock Dessert sun, and I was pretty ill-prepared anyway — something I had been warned about but I simply didn’t have time to prepare for a festival months in advance.
+I was also worried about my sun-cursed red-haired ass under the Black Rock Dessert sun, and I was pretty ill-prepared anyway — something I had been warned about but I simply didn’t have time to prepare for a festival months in advance.

-I got celebrity treatment since I was the only gringa and locals — many who lived there their whole lives — are eager for someone new to chat with.
-I met village elders such as Luna and Marta, the local shaman and his apprentice, the obligatory mariachi singer, a guy who crossed the border illegally into the U.S. and earned enough to build himself a home here, and hung around the campfire with some college kids from Guadalajara while drinking Tecante and listening to Radiohead’s newly released album, Amnesiac, (the least authentic anecdote from the trip).
+I got celebrity treatment since I was the only gringa and locals — many who lived there their whole lives — are eager to chat with for someone new.
+I met village elders such as Luna and Marta, the local shaman and his apprentice, the obligatory mariachi singer, a guy who crossed the border illegally into the U.S. to work and earned enough to build himself a home here, and hung around the campfire with some college kids from Guadalajara while drinking Negra Modelo and listening to Radiohead’s newly released album, Amnesiac, (the least authentic anecdote from the trip).

 I knew it wasn’t a destination such as Cancun or Cabos San Lucas that would appeal to a typical vacationer, but I thought of my old pals at Transitions Abroad might be interested in the sustainable travel angle and they were.